01 of 03

 More Camping in the Monterey Area

-Marina Dunes RV Resort is just a few miles north of Monterey and off CA Hwy 1.
-It has tons of amenities, full hookups and tent sites, as well as some cottages for rent.
+Marina Dunes RV Resort is just a few miles north of Monterey and off California Highway 1.
+It has tons of amenities, full hookups, and tent sites, as well as some cottages for rent.
 The resort also has a restaurant.

-East of Monterey is the Laguna Seca Recreation Area, which offers RV camping year round.
+Laguna Seca Recreation Area is east of Monterey.
+They offer RV camping year round.
 It's adjacent to the Laguna Seca Raceway and particularly busy when there's a race at the track.
 You can check the raceway schedule at their website.
 Their RV sites are also suitable for popup tents with no stakes, and they have 70 non-hookup sites suitable for all tents which are available April through September.
 They take reservations up to one week before arrival.
 After that, it's first come, first served.

-Depending on where you're going, you can also find places to camp south of Monterey in Carmel.
-Check these Big Sur Campgrounds.
-Or you could look for a Campground Near Santa Cruz, which is north of Monterey.
+Depending on where you're going, you can also find places to camp south of Monterey and Carmel.
+Check these Big Sur campgrounds which are south of Carmel along the coast.
+Or you could look for a campground near Santa Cruz, which is about 45 miles north of Monterey.